erikreimert/kasheesh/Task1/ReadMe.txt

     I recommend using Postman for this, it's easy to set up and use.
 By the way, make sure that the headers include
     Content-Type: application/json
-    Below is a sample payload for each endpoint correspondingly
+    Below is a sample payload for each endpoint correspondingly (errors will be thrown if you are missing the key field: user/merchant and errors will be thrown if you try and append fields others than those.
+I did this to keep people from sending data that shouldn't be sent)

     {
     "user_id": 38493
     }

     {
     "merchant_type_code": 5200
     }